Clever Plant Container Ideas

 - Hats – many come with a neck strap and can be filled with potting mix and plants, then hang the strap up on a hook for a hanging basket.

-From the Garage, Garden and Shed:
+Plant Container Ideas from your Garage, Garden and Shed:

 Clean out your garage, look in the garden, poke around in the shed or garage sale and you’re sure to find some useful items that can be repurposed as planters.